-Since grilling is what separates this greek salad from the multitudes of recipes out there, make sure you start by getting your grill set up with the right fuel.
+Since grilling is what separates this Greek salad from the multitudes of recipes out there, make sure you start by getting your grill set up with the right fuel.
 I’ve opted to use BBQr’s Delight Pecan Pellets with the YS640s pellet smoker.
-Preheat your grill for high-heat grilling, 450 degrees F or higher.
+Preheat your grill for high-heat grilling, 450°F or higher.

 Now that we’re ready for the grill, I place my romaine over the heat source for high-temp searing, while the shrimp set on the remaining space of the bottom shelf of the smoker.
 The shrimp will be done once they’re opaque in color and have a slight firmness throughout.
 As for the romaine, we are just looking to get those characteristic grill marks.
 The higher the temp, the more char we get without completely wilting the lettuce.

-The cook on the shrimp and romaine will only take a few minutes, so I close the door to the grill and head back inside to chop some vegetables.
+The cooking of the shrimp and romaine will only take a few minutes, so I close the door to the grill and head back inside to chop some vegetables.